thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game factions are in *factions.dat* file which is in *data* directory.
-- To remove existing faction from game, you can delete it from *factions.dat* or in modification file add tag `faction` with attribute `remove` which value will be index of faction to remove.
+- To remove existing faction from game, you can delete it from *factions.dat* or in modification file add tag `faction` with attribute `index` which value will be index of faction to remove and attribute `action` with value `remove`.

 ### Faction data structure
 - Each faction is between `faction` tags.
 - Attribute `index`: index of faction (it can be number or text) and must be unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
+- Optional attribute `action`: what to do with this entry.
+Possible values
+  are: "add" (add this entry, default option) or "remove" (remove this entry).
 - Attribute `name`: name of factions displayed in game.
 Can be any text and unique.
 - Attribute `membername`: name of single mobile from this faction.
 Can be any